A backup system for holding elections without government involvement

 4/ People won’t know how their lawmakers voted.
 So politics will be less about pulling more government spending towards one’s district and agenda — and more about what is good for the nation overall.
 This will reduce wasteful “pork barrel” spending, and make government more efficient financially.

 5/ All of the above.
-Democracy improved in 4 important ways.
+Democracy will be improved in 4 important ways.

 The downside of secret lawmakers voting